lakwarus/ballerina-camel-restful-service/README.md

     }
 ```

 Ballerina has a single type named json that can represent any JSON value.
 Thus, json is a built-in union type in Ballerina that can contain values of types nil (as the null value), boolean, int, float, decimal, string, json\[\] and map<json>.
-Because JSON is built-in type, it does not required any additional module to import.
+Because JSON is built-in type, it does not require any additional module to import.

 In Ballerina, errors can be returned or can cause abrupt completion via panic.
 In above code block, I returned errors and logged them.

-[Here](https://github.com/lakwarus/ballerina-camel-springboot-restful-microservice/blob/master/ballerina-restful-service/restful-service/order_service.bal), you can find full source code of the order management service
+[Here](https://github.com/lakwarus/ballerina-camel-springboot-restful-microservice/blob/master/ballerina-restful-service/restful-service/order_service.bal), you can find the full source code of the order management service

 ## Testing